fnagel/t3extblog/Documentation/UsersManual/Index.rst

 Add blog categories
 -------------------

-Use the list view and click the button "create new record", then choose T3Blog Extbase -> categories
+Use the list view and click the button "create new record", to add categories:

 .. figure:: ../Images/UserManual/categories.png
-	:width: 159px
+	:width: 223px
 	:alt: Add categories

 	Add categories